twangodev/cca/docs/economics/notes/chapter-4.md

 ## Specialization and Trade

-### Theoretical Benefits
+!!! success "Theoretical and Practical Gains"
     According to Ricardo's theory, both would benefit from specializing in what they have a comparative advantage in, and then trading.

-### Practical Gains from Trade
 By trading 17 clams for 25 turnips, both men end up with more food than they would have had if they worked alone.

 ## The Principle of Comparative Advantage
 - Definition: Specializing in what one is comparatively better at for mutual benefits.